itzjac/bytecave/ue4_cmd.md

 * UnrealVersionSelector.exe /fileassociations

-# UE4 new engine version
+# UE4 new engine version without P4
 Build.version is the entry point to change the engine version

 AutomationToolLauncher UpdateLocalVersion -Verbose -NoP4